SwapnilGavali295/Text-Spell-Corrector/README.md

 The Spell Corrector using Edit Distance and Dictionary is a program that aims to automatically correct misspelled words in a given paragraph.
 The program utilizes the concept of edit distance, which measures the number of operations required to transform one word into another, and a dictionary containing a list of correctly spelled words.

-By employing a bottom-up dynamic programming approach, the program calculates the edit distance between the misspelled word and all words in the dictionary.
+By employing the Wagner-Fischer algorithm, the program efficiently calculates the edit distance between the misspelled word and all words in the dictionary.
 It then selects the word with the lowest edit distance as the most probable correct word.
 In cases where multiple words have the same edit distance, the program chooses the most frequently used word in English.
+This algorithm guarantees an optimal solution by leveraging dynamic programming techniques, ensuring accurate and reliable suggestions for correcting misspelled words.

 The program takes a paragraph as input and processes it word by word.
 It handles punctuation marks and capitalization, ensuring that corrected words are properly capitalized when necessary.
 The corrected paragraph is then displayed as output, indicating the corrected words.